MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 > I need `root` access to that machine.

-> The hacker gained `root` access to the main server.
+> We've been PWNED!
+The hacker gained `root` access to the main server.

-> Those files only allow `root` read/write access.
+> Those files only allow `root` access.

 `root` is the name of the user in an UNIX system that has access to everything.
 This user is very powerful and should be protected because `root` can change or delete any file, and `root` can install and run any program.